-1 The use of UV lights in a BSC must be carefully considered, and is in fact, strongly discouraged.
-UV germicidal lamps have very limited effectiveness as a surface disinfectant inside the cabinet.
+NOTE: The use of UV lights in the BSC must be carefully considered, and is in fact strongly discouraged.
+UV germicidal lamps have a very limited effectiveness as a surface disinfectant.
 UV irradiation will not penetrate dust or dirt, so the lamp must be wiped down before each use.
 If any microorganisms are covered in dirt/dust/organic matter then the UV will be ineffective.
 UV irradiation does not penetrate into cracks or into the grilles of the cabinet.
-UV irradiation can cause the deterioration of certain materials over time (including certain plastics and tubing).